• Skip to primary navigation

 Related posts:

 A generous portion of misir wat, on a pile of injera bread.
-Berbere Lentils Recipe [Yemisir Wat] A close up view of Mango Salad - thin sticks of mango, red pepper, green pepper, red onions, and cashews.
+Berbere Lentils A close up view of Mango Salad - thin sticks of mango, red pepper, green pepper, red onions, and cashews.
 It's dressed with lime juice and pieces of cilatro and mint.
-Mango Salad Recipe A close up view of a bowl of creamy roasted cauliflower soup.
-It has a swirl of deep orange-red smoked serrano drizzle on top.
-Roasted Cauliflower Soup with Smoked Serrano Drizzle A plate of deep fried tofu edamame nuggets, with a small bowl of sweet chili sauce.
-One nugget has been bitten into, showing pieces of carrots and edamame.
-Trader Joe’s Tofu Edamame Nuggets
+Mango Salad Recipe 2 and a half curried shrimp spring rolls are arranged on a blue plate, with a small bowl of spicy peanut dip next to it.
+Curried Shrimp Spring Rolls A bowl of creamy cauliflower soup with a smoked serrano drizzle across it.
+Roasted Cauliflower Soup

 Reader Interactions